siestaw/Laterna/README.md

 # 🛋️ Laterna (Server)

-Laterna is a lightweight REST api for sharing HEX color codes between 2 (or more) lamps with simple HTTP requests, written in go.
+**Laterna** is a lightweight REST API for sharing HEX color codes between 2 (or more) lamps, written in go.

 > [!NOTE]
 > This project was developed with my own use case in mind.
-> Expect bugs and weird annoyances/limitations, as this is my first REST api and my first time using go
+> This is my first time building a REST API and my first time utilizing the go language.
+> Expect bugs and weird annoyances/limitations

-## Setup
+## ⚙️ Setup

 ### 1. Clone the repository